SedeWahlid/-YouTube-Shorts-Engagement-Analysis-Metadata-vs.-Content/README.md

 **Key Finding:** The analysis reveals that while metadata plays a role in discoverability it is a weak predictor of viral success compared to latent content variables (video quality, storytelling, audio etc.), highlighting the "Content Gap" in metadata-based modeling.

+### Live Playground
+Here is a Live Playground to test the application: https://youtube-shorts-engagement-ai.streamlit.app/

 ### 🛠️ Tech Stack
 *   **Core:** Python 3.9+
 *   **Machine Learning:** Scikit-Learn (Random Forest), Joblib